VSciFlight/selenium_team_3/README.md

  TEST SUITE
- Test Suite is defined by a class in a file
+ Test Suite is defined by a class in a file.
  Test Case is defined as a function within the Test Suite

  for example: